 In fact, the CDC reports that 62% of all firearm related deaths are suicides.
 The report goes on to say that “there does not appear to be a strong correlation between the strictness of state gun laws and the percentage of gun fatalities that are suicides.”
 This suggests not only that depression is a very real factor in the lives of these victims, but that we need to do a lot more than pass more legislation if we want to address gun violence in a meaningful way.
 Certainly, having national standards would be helpful, but it’s not enough.
 The reality is that gun violence is complex and multifaceted.
 This means we need a multi-pronged approach to address the issue holistically.
 To stem the epidemic of gun violence in America we must:

 - Increase funding for suicide prevention and mental health services

 - Ensure that community-led services are easily accessible and detached from criminal justice

 - Identify and increase funding for under-resourced groups that tackle gun violence-related social and health issues, especially in communities of color and rural areas

-- Erase past criminal convictions ineligibility to receive monetary aid from Victims of Crime Act
+- Allow people with past criminal convictions to be eligible to receive monetary aid from the Victims of Crime Act

 - Establish federal background checks and close the Charleston loophole